vmonaco/kloak/README.md

 ## Try it out

-You can test that `kloak` actually works by trying an [online keystroke biometrics demo](https://www.keytrac.net/en/tryout).
-For example, try these three different scenarios:
+Consider these three different scenarios:
 * Train normal, test normal
 * Train normal, test kloak
 * Train `kloak`, test `kloak`

 *Train normal* means to train with normal typing behavior, i.e., without `kloak` running.
-At the enrollment page on the KeyTrac demo, enter a username and password without `kloak` running, and then on the authenticate page, try authenticating.
+At the enrollment page on the KeyTrac demo (demo no longer available), enter a username and password without `kloak` running, and then on the authenticate page, try authenticating.
 For example, the train normal/test normal result is:

 <div align="center">
   <img src="figures/train-normal_test-normal.png"><br><br>